muggy8/improbable/have-and-havenot/dEUBB5Iq.md

 This time, not only the prospective students were clapping but also many of the onlookers as well.

-I let out a sigh and made my way over to where the rest of the judging panel was now standing in the middle of the field.
+I let out a sigh and made my way over to the middle of the field where the rest of the judging panel was now standing.

 ## <center>~<center>